people4future/climate-clock/doc/electronic.md

 - Adafruit RGB Matrix Bonnet for Raspberry Pi https://www.adafruit.com/product/3211
 - 5V 4A (4000mA) power supply (for one panel)
-- SD card 32 GB
+- Micro SD card 32 GB
+- Micro SD card reader/writer (in case your computer does not have such reader built in and yo udo not possess such device)

 ## Set up Raspberry Pi